 Best Growing Conditions for Snake Plants

-Troubleshooting for Snake Plants
+Types of Snake Plants

-How to Propagate Snake Plants by Division
+How to Propagate Snake Plants

 There are two ways to propagate snake plants: by rhizome division or leaf cuttings.
 This resilient species can be divided up during spring, summer, and fall, but avoid propagating in winter when the plant's growth is dormant.
 Here's how:

 How to Propagate Snake Plants by Leaf Cuttings